emiracherif/ONTdeCIPHER/README.md

 ```sh
 conda env create --name ontdecipher --file=Environments/ontdecipher_macOS.yml
 ```
 For macOS users please check Tips section blow.
-As Medaka is not compatible Mac with Apple Silicon chip, ONTdeCIPHER does not currently run on Apple's Silicon chip equipped-devices.
+As Medaka is not compatible with Apple Silicon chip, ONTdeCIPHER does not currently run on Apple's Silicon chip equipped-devices.
 ### 3. Installing artic & pangolin:
 to install artic :
 ```sh